All Episodes

 Come on to the junior varsity.

-ISIS Corazon Group.
+ISIS Corazon group.

-That's my the Coruscant.
+That's my for the Corazon.

-They just they just make a name up.
+They just make a name up.

-Like the disgruntator.
+Like the disgruntificator.

 That's it, folks.

-Open line Friday.
+Open Line Friday.

 They're still out of toilet paper in Venezuela.